-As a reaction, which you take when a humanoid you can see within 18 meters of you dies, you snatch the soul of a humanoid as it dies and trap it inside the tiny silver cage.
+As a reaction, which you use when a humanoid you can see within 18 meters of you dies, you snatch the soul of a humanoid as it dies and trap it inside the tiny silver cage.
 A stolen soul remains inside the cage until the spell ends or until you destroy the cage, which ends the spell.
 While you have a soul inside the cage, you can exploit it in any of the ways described below.
 You can use a trapped soul up to six times.
 Once you exploit a soul for the sixth time, it is released, and the spell ends.
 While a soul is trapped, the dead humanoid it came from can’t be revived.

 Eyes of the Dead.
 You can use an action to name a place the humanoid saw in life, which creates an invisible sensor somewhere in that place if it is on the plane of existence you’re currently on.
 The sensor remains for as long as you concentrate, up to 10 minutes (as if you were concentrating on a spell).
 You receive visual and auditory information from the sensor as if you were in its space using your senses.